 Superparameterization (SP) is a multiscale computational approach that has been successfully applied to modeling atmospheric dynamics, and that shows promise for more general applications (Tao et al., 2009; Randall et al., 2013; Majda and Grooms, 2014).
-Grooms et al. (2014) have developed an ensemble Kalman filter framework for use with SP, but the standard approach to SP in global atmosphere and climate models, where small scale nonlinear dynamics are simulated on an array of periodic domains embedded in the computational grid of a large scale model, is too computationally demanding for use in an ensemble framework.
+Grooms et al. (2014) have developed an ensemble Kalman filter framework for use with SP.
+However, the standard approach to SP in global atmosphere and climate models, where small scale nonlinear dynamics are simulated on an array of periodic domains embedded in the computational grid of a large scale model, is too computationally demanding for use in an ensemble framework.
+As a result, there is at present no practical framework for data assimilation with SP models.
 We here develop a 3D-Var variational data assimilation framework for SP that builds on and modifies the framework of GLM14.
 The main update to the GLM14 framework, in addition to using a variational as opposed to ensemble Kalman filter setting, is that small scale estimates are computed at locations where observations are taken, rather than at every point of the large scale model's computational grid.
+The computational costs of the new framework are such that it could be used with computationally demanding global atmosphere and climate SP models.

-The data assimilation framework is demonstrated in a new system of ordinary differential equations based on the two-scale Lorenz-'96 model (Lorenz, 1996, 2006).
+The data assimilation framework is demonstrated in a new system of ordinary differential equations based on the twoscale Lorenz-'96 model (Lorenz, 1996, 2006).
 Unlike the two-scale Lorenz-'96 model the new model has only one set of variables, Y_i , and these variables have large and small scale parts.
 An SP approximation to the new system is developed, which is perhaps the simplest idealized model of SP.
 The new data assimilation framework is tested in two regimes of the new model, with both linear and nonlinear observation operators.
 In regime I the large scale dynamics consist of a weakly chaotic wave train, with relatively strong small scale variability superposed.
 In regime II the large scale dynamics are more strongly chaotic, and there is less small scale variability.
-In both regimes the data assimilation performs as expected, with increased accuracy as the number of observations increases.
+In both regimes the data assimilation performs as expected (and better than an ensemble Kalman filter using 100 simulations of the true dynamics), with increased accuracy as the number of observations increases.